mpropas/CS50/myTranslateApp/readME.txt

 Welcome to my CS50 Final Project

+//An overview video of this project can be seen at https://www.youtube.com/watch?v=WC5lKTknl0Y&feature=youtu.be

 This is a small full stack application that brings together many of the languages and concepts from the course.
 It features:

 1) The html page uses bootstrap with a few lines of custom css to make things work better